maadfa/terraform-3tier-architecture-/README.md

 ⚠ 5.
 Real-Cloud Costs and Resources

-AWS resources provisioned in the project (e.g., EC2 instances, RDS) use real costs.
+AWS resources used in the project (e.g., EC2 instances, RDS) use real costs.
 Users must learn to manage budgets and clean up resources after testing

 # 🌐 Three-Tier Web Application Infrastructure with Terraform